eidietrich/mt-election-maps/README.md

 - Figure out how to work tooltips and such
 - Make temporary 'all precincts' and 'partial precincts' data for testing
 - Clean up data-wrangling.js
+- TODO: Track down bug where race-filtered data is getting overwritten by the most recently transformed race

 Conversation w Becker, Nov 1, pm:
 - He'll make dashboard template - with tabs for each race